 After founding Sales Engine, one of Craig’s early projects was to become the interim CEO of an interactive marketing and web strategy firm called ClearGauge after being recruited by the firm’s venture backers.
 Craig executed a turnaround of ClearGauge by immediately building a sales engine and developing a new web presence as well as cutting significant costs.
 Craig then sold the company at a high valuation to a much larger agency.

 From $250,000 computer systems to $1,500,000 consulting projects and from $20 books to entire companies, Craig has been a consistent high-performer selling products and services across the B2B and B2C spectrum.

 Another of Craig’s personalities (one is not enough) is that of professor.
-He designed and developed a course that he teaches called Entrepreneurial Selling for the University of Chicago’s Booth School of Business.
+He designed and developed a course called Entrepreneurial Selling for the University of Chicago’s Booth School of Business.
 The course has quickly become one of the most popular courses at the school.
-He also teaches one of the core entrepreneurship courses for Chicago Booth called Building the New Venture.
+He recently made the switch and currently teaches at Kellogg School of Management at Northwestern University.

 Craig’s final personality is that of author.
 His recent book, What’s Your Story? looks at how leaders and sales professionals use stories to connect, inspire and overachieve.
 He is co-authoring his next book with Dr. Waverly Deutsch PhD., a former venture capitalist and professor of entrepreneurship at Chicago Booth.
 The book provides entrepreneurs and sales people the knowledge, skills and discipline it takes to succeed in the toughest, best job there is.